silven/wcnt/README.md

 FLAGS:
     -h, --help             Prints help information
+    -V, --version          Prints version information
+        --all              Also print non-violating warnings. (if verbose or very very verbose) --update-limits    Update the Limit.toml files with lower values if no violations were found.
         --prune            Also aggressively prune Limits.toml files to more minimal forms (requires --update-limits).
-        --update-limits    Update the Limit.toml files with lower values if no violations were found.
-    -V, --version          Prints version information
     -v                     Be more verbose.
 (Add more for more)

 OPTIONS:
+        --only <KIND>...
+Run the check only for these kinds of warnings.
-        --config <Wcnt.toml>    Use this config file.
-(Instead of <start>/Wcnt.toml) --start <DIR>           Start search in this directory (instead of cwd)
+        --start <DIR>           Start search in this directory (instead of cwd) --config <Wcnt.toml>    Use this config file.
+(Instead of <start>/Wcnt.toml)
 ```